-(9) Failure to Attend an IME.
+(910) Failure to Attend an IME.

-If the worker fails to attend an IME and does not notify the insurer before the date of the exam or does not have sufficient reason for not attending the exam, the director may impose a monetary penalty against the worker for failure to attend.
+If the worker fails to attend an IME and does not notify the insurer before the date of the exam IME or does not have sufficient reason for not attending the exam IME, the director may impose a monetary penalty against the worker for failure to attend.

-(10) IME Report.
+(1011) IME Report.

-(a) Upon completion of the exam, the IME provider must:
+(a) Upon completion of After the examIME is complete, the IME provider must send the insurer a report that includes, but is not limited to the following:

-(A) Send the insurer a copy of the report and, if applicable, the observer Form 3923A, the invasive procedure Form 3227, or both.
+(A) Clear and accurate documentation of all tests performed; Send the insurer a copy of the report and, if applicable, the observer Form 3923A, the invasive procedure Form 3227, or both.